Heat pumps are effective solutions to heating and cooling applications for all types of residential home.

 The mechanical refrigeration cycle consists of an arrangement of heat exchanges; one that absorbs heat, the other that rejects it.
 All but the largest industrial systems are hermetically sealed and pressurized, thereby reducing noise, space and heat losses.
 This means that the compressor and the motor that drives it are encased in a welded shell.

 This heat absorbed is transported through a sealed system of pipes by a fluid, the refrigerant, circulated by a compressor.
 The refrigerant is a fluid that has a low boiling point.
 A metering device to control the flow of refrigerant completes the arrangement and it is all connected by pipes.
 As the refrigerant works under pressure, the whole system is sealed for life.

 In order to absorb and release the heat into and from the refrigerant, we exploit the ability of the refrigerant fluid to boil from a liquid to a vapor and then to condense back into a liquid.
 This is a continual process while the compressor is running and circulating the refrigerant.

 For all volatile substances, there is a known relationship between its pressure and its boiling point; by controlling these in the refrigerant we can achieve cooling and heating in the same machine at the same time.

-The relatively cool return vapour is drawn back to the compressor.
+The relatively cool return vapor is drawn back to the compressor.
 The compressor and the electric motor that drive it are constructed in a fully sealed hermetic shell.
-The cooled return vapour from the evaporator is passed over the compressor motor windings within the heat pump, thus cooling the windings of the motor.
+The cooled return vapor from the evaporator is passed over the compressor motor windings within the heat pump, thus cooling the windings of the motor.